AnilPatidar/AI-Appium-Lens-Plugin/README.md

 Key Highlights of the Plugin

-Answer natural language queries about the app's UI.
+Answer natural language queries about the app's UI, describes App UI, colour of button, what type of icon on the app, what are the input fields , what type screen is displayed?
 Provide detailed accessibility insights for visually impaired users.
 Generate actionable outputs like clickable element coordinates and hierarchical structures.